apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

 We'll probably need a utility to aggregate schemas for automated tests, to allow test code to include required schema partials.

+Errors like invalid or missing partials are currently only logged, it would be useful to have them cause louder errors, like schema aggregation failing with error messages when things went wrong, and/or this module providing a Health Check service to detect problems.

 Caching is probably not needed in this module, as the GraphQL Core caches compiled schemas.